GRE Verbal Reasoning Topic-wise Weightage

 Antagonist - Opponent or Rival.

 Water would become so scarce that people would fight over it.
-Thus, it might be the indirect cause of destruction, not a direct antagonist.
+Thus, it might be an indirect cause of destruction, not a direct antagonist.

 Manipulator - Someone who controls or influences others.

-This word is unrelated to the context mentioned, mainly because the scarcity of water would be the root cause of the next world war.
-Water, having no mind of its own, is not directly influencing or manipulating the course of events and hence this too is obviously incorrect
+This word is unrelated to the given context, mainly because the scarcity of water would be the root cause of the next World War.
+Water, having no mind of its own, will not directly influence or manipulate the course of events.

 Again, this word is a synonym of the word ‘Antagonist’.
 Water is not a competitor, but it is the object of competition.
-Thus, it doesn’t fit.
+So, it doesn’t fit the blank.

 Thus, the right options are Nemesis and Affliction.